2. Safety

 3.2.4 Patient Onboarding

-Once a provider order has been created, will contact the patient to onboard them.
+Once a provider order has been created, Bloomlife will contact the patient to onboard them.
 Onboarding will consist of the following:

-4. Using Bloomlife Connects SW
+4. Using Bloomlife Connects

 4.1.
-Bloomlife Connects SW Set Up
+Bloomlife Connects Set Up

 Bloomlife will contact the patient after the associate device(s) are received to confirm the link between the device and the EMR.
-The patient can also request reminders to be set up through the Bloomlife Connects SW system for when to use the associate device(s).
+The patient can also request reminders to be set up through the Bloomlife Connects system for when to use the associate device(s).

 All readings taken with the associated device(s) will be sent directly to the patient’s EMR.

-Bloomlife Connects SW transfers data from commercially available medical devices directly into the patient’s electronic medical record.
+Bloomlife Connects transfers data from commercially available medical devices directly into the patient’s electronic medical record.
 Only the patient shall use the assigned medical device to monitor their condition in accordance with the clinic’s order.

-4.2 Taking a Blood Pressure Reading
+4.2 Taking a Reading

 Follow the device’s instructions to take a reading.
 The device will display the reading.
 Patients should follow their physician’s recommendations based on displayed reading.